This post may contain affiliate links. Please read my disclosure policy.

 - 4 cups low-sodium beef broth

-- 28 ounces crushed Italian style tomatoes
+- 28 ounce can crushed Italian seasoned tomatoes

-- 1 teaspoon dry basil
+- 1 teaspoon dried basil

-- 1 teaspoon dry oregano
+- 1 teaspoon dried oregano

-- 1/2 teaspoon thyme
+- ½ teaspoon dried thyme

 - 1 bay leaf

-- 1 cup ditalini pasta uncooked
+- 1 cup ditalini pasta, uncooked

 Instructions

-- Heat olive oil in a large skillet over medium heat.
-Add ground beef and cook, stirring to break up.
+- Heat olive oil in a large skillet over MEDIUM heat.
+Add the ground beef and cook, stirring to break it up.
 Season with salt and pepper and cook until no longer pink.
 Drain off as much of the grease as possible and transfer the cooked beef to the slow cooker.
 Add the onion, carrot, zucchini, celery, garlic, beef broth, crushed tomatoes, basil, oregano, thyme, and bay leaf to the slow cooker with the beef.
 Stir to combine.
 Cover and cook on LOW 5 to 7 hours or on HIGH for 3 to 4 hours.

-- After initial cooking time, add beans, ditalini pasta (uncooked), and Parmesan.
+- After initial cooking time, add the beans, ditalini pasta (uncooked), and Parmesan.
 Cover and cook on HIGH for an additional 15 to 20 minutes, or until pasta is al-dente.

 Notes